EnesDindar/vitamin_groups_demo/README.md

 ### The purpose of the app

-- Flutter projesine JSON import etmek.
+- Importing JSON into Flutter project.
-- Flutter ile JSON kullanmak.
+- Using JSON with Flutter.
-- Model dosyalari ile JSON kullanmak.
+- Using JSON with model files.

 ![vitamin_groups_demo](https://user-images.githubusercontent.com/121096106/213186032-c28c3159-dcc0-4b9a-a2f7-0f168f7bea1f.png)